HappyJayLiu/HappyJayLiu.github.io/index.markdown

 ### Vision
 To be a scientist or engineering\
-Enjoying scientific research itself is the lifelong destination for researchers.
+Enjoying scientific research itself is the lifelong destination for researchers

 ### Project Presentation
 github website: https://github.com/HappyJayLiu